-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.

-• • Total first-time, first-year (freshman) men who applied 2522 Total first-time, first-year (freshman) women who applied 4357 Total first-time, first-year (freshman) men who were admitted 2418 Total first-time, first-year (freshman) women who were admitted 4227 Total full-time, first-time, first-year (freshman) men who enrolled 314 Total part-time, first-time, first-year (freshman) men who enrolled 3 Total full-time, first-time, first-year (freshman) women who enrolled 602 Total part-time, first-time, first-year (freshman) women who enrolled 3
+Total first-time, first-year (freshman) men who applied 3102 Total first-time, first-year (freshman) women who applied 5938 Total first-time, first-year (freshman) men who were admitted 2850 Total first-time, first-year (freshman) women who were admitted 5670 Total full-time, first-time, first-year (freshman) men who enrolled 349 Total part-time, first-time, first-year (freshman) men who enrolled 1 Total full-time, first-time, first-year (freshman) women who enrolled 614 Total part-time, first-time, first-year (freshman) women who enrolled 2 Total first-time, first-year (degree-seeking) who applied 9041 Total first-time, first-year (degree-seeking) who were admitted 8520 Total first-time, first-year (degree-seeking) who enrolled 966